 Yes.
-One of the launch features will be The Elephant Queen, a documentary film about an elephant matriarch and her family making their seasonal migration.
-Additional films include Hala, which will launch in theaters on November 22 and in December for Apple TV+; and The Banker, which arrives in theaters on December 6 and on January 31 on Apple TV+.
+One of the launch features was The Elephant Queen, a documentary film about an elephant matriarch and her family making their seasonal migration.
+Additional films include Hala, which launched in theaters on November 22 and in December for Apple TV+; and The Banker, which arrives in theaters on March 6 and on March 20 on Apple TV+.
 Many of Apple’s movies will see a similar limited theatrical release, as this is a requirement to qualify for certain prominent awards.

 Apple was reportedly inspired by the stunning success of Alfonso Cuarón’s 2018 monochrome drama Roma, which won 2019 Oscars for Best Director, Best Cinematography, and Best International Feature despite being made for Netflix.
 The company then started approaching “elevated” directors in the hopes of producing Oscar-worthy films of its own, each with a budget of around $5 million to $30 million.

-These Apple-produced films would be in addition to the multiyear agreement Apple has with A24, the studio behind the 2016 drama Moonlight.
+These Apple-produced films would be in addition to the multiyear agreement Apple has with A24, the studio behind quirky, artsy flicks like The Lighthouse.
 The first film to come out of that agreement is On the Rocks, directed by Sofia Coppola and starring Bill Murray and Rashida Jones.